Elementary Informal Education | Daily Do

 Note #1: Water the plants as needed.

-Note #2: Students may add a second shelf after the plant grows threw the window of the first shelf.
+Note #2: Students may add a second shelf after the plant grows through the window of the first shelf.

 You might ask students to predict how the plant will grow inside the box over time and explain their thinking in words, pictures, and symbols.
 Allow students time to think and explain their ideas independently.
 Then, ask students to put their predictions away - you will return to them later.